MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 The maintainers will merge your PR into the master branch once feedback has been applied and your change is approved.

-On a certain cadence, we push all commits from master branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
+We regularly push all commits from master branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
+We typically publish daily during the work week.
+Maintenance activities may delay publishing for a few days.

 ### Contributing to samples